kKavlak/NighttimeUFO/README.md

 # NighttimeUFO
-A GLUT Library case study on dynamic lighting effects
+A GLUT Library case study on dynamic lighting effects... featuring an ALIEN SPACECRAFT